Shangshanderener/cse15l-lab-reports/Lab2/lab-reports-2.md

 <li> List<String> lines
 <li> String path
 <li> int count.
-<li> URI url
-<li> String query
-<li> String decodedQuery
-<li> String toAdd
-<li> String result

 **How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.**

 The values of two relevant fields List<String> lines and int count within the StringHandler class is change based on this specific request.
 The line field stores the lines of text read from the file.
 This field is changeed when the "/add-message" request is received and processed.
 If a message is successfully added to the list of lines, the lines field is modified to include the new message.
 The count field is used to keep track the number order of the message.
 It gets incremented every time when a new message is successfully added in response to an "/add-message" request.
 So, if a message is added, the count field will be incremented to by 1 starting at 1.
-Rest of the values that are in the handleRequest are not changed, because every time when the handleRequest is called, those value will be re-created and assigning new values.
-Unlike value lines and count, they are global values and will only updates or add.
-In addition global value path is also not changed becauae it is just the path to the txt file for save added words, and no need to be changed.
+The value path is not changed becauae it is just the path to the txt file to save added words, and no need to be changed.

 ![Image](png/Howareyou.png)